 Pleasurable feedings lay a groundwork for infant health as well as fostering a lifelong positive relationship with food.
 While the time spent in the NICU allows infants to learn the skills necessary for eating, it also initiates the process of learning.
 It is imperative that early feedings focus not only on achieving the volume necessary to grow, but also on the pleasurable experiences of eating so that the infant learns that eating is enjoyable.
-At approximately 2 months post term, the early primitive eating behaviors transition to a voluntary eating behavior.
+At approximately 2 months post term/due date, the early primitive eating patterns transition to a voluntary eating behavior.
 For infants whose early experiences have been painful, uncomfortable, or extremely unpleasant, this transition period may result in a deterioration of the feeding experience as well as diminished volume.
 It is for this reason that Feeding Fundamentals, LLC focuses on the holistic feeding experience.
-When good skills, efficiency and endurance are coupled with pleasurable experiences, improved safety and volume will follow.

-One key point is that we need to first understand why eating is so difficult for your baby.
-This requires a good assessment of both the medical and learned skills required to eat safely and comfortably.
+We need to understand why eating is so difficult for your baby first so that we can help change the experience.
+This requires a good assessment of the medical, developmental and learned skills required to eat safely and comfortably.
 We highly encourage you to get help from a professional if your infant is not eating well, or if feeding them is stressful.
 Professionals such as speech pathologists or occupational therapists often specialize in helping infants with medical conditions learn to eat safely.
 The content provided here is intended to provide general information and resources and is not intended to diagnose or treat your infant directly.